Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing

-This shows the augmentation of CLP data helps in improving the normal speech ASR performance as well along with the CLP speech.
-Finally, the study concludes the fairness and the performance of the ASR system can be improved by augmenting the utterances from different severity levels during ASR training.
+In the Table~\ref{alphabeta}, out of the three cases, one case shows higher weight on average error rate ($\alpha=0.9$, $\beta=0.1$), the second case has a higher weight on error disparity ($\alpha=0.1$, $\beta=0.9$) and finally, the balanced case ($\alpha=0.5$, $\beta=0.5$) is useful when both accuracy and fairness are equally important, ensuring a trade-off between minimizing overall errors and maintaining similar performance across groups.
+The bold values show which mixing is favorable for both cases.
+For NMCPC, Mild+Moderate+Normal system provides better WER as compared to other systems.
+But for the AIISH dataset, Mild+Moderate+Severe+Normal system gives the best WER for GMM-HMM system which performed better than the CLP system as well.
+Depending on the user's specifications, different operating systems can be designed accordingly as per the best performance observation of FS.

+Overall, we show that mixing utterances across severity levels yields measurable gains in ASR accuracy and fairness.
 The fairness score across all the results depict that there is still a wide gap in speech recognition of CLP speech data.
-The criss cross results have bridged the gap a little and a detailed results shown in the experiments show that augmentation would help further in the improvement of fairness score.
+The criss cross results have bridged the gap a little and a detailed results shown in the experiments show that mixing would help further in the improvement of fairness score.